 13. Binary Role Theory and the Operational Code Analysis of Grand Strategies: Can Balancing Work?

 14. Operational Code Analysis: A Method for Measuring Strategic Culture

 15. An Operational Code Analysis of Foreign Policy Roles in US-Iran Strategic Dyads

 Part 5: Beyond Beliefs in World Politics

-16. Operational Codes & Foreign Policy Roles: Conceptual Insights & Empirical Results
+16. Operational Codes and Foreign Policy Roles: Conceptual Insights and Empirical Results